R51.9 diagnosis code: Headache, unspecified

 - G43.B0 - Ophthalmoplegic migraine, not intractable

-- G43.C0 - Periodic Headache syndromes in child or adult, not intractable
+- G43.C0 - Periodic headache syndromes in child or adult, not intractable

-- G44.001 - Cluster Headache syndrome, unspecified, intractable
+- G44.001 - Cluster headache syndrome, unspecified, intractable

-- G44.011 - Episodic cluster Headache, intractable
+- G44.011 - Episodic cluster headache, intractable

-- G44.201 - Tension-type Headache, unspecified, intractable
+- G44.201 - Tension-type headache, unspecified, intractable

-- G44.301 - Post-traumatic Headache, unspecified, intractable
+- G44.301 - Post-traumatic headache, unspecified, intractable

-Commonly asked questions
+Frequently asked questions

 Yes, this ICD-10 code is billable.

 That will depend on the specific headache, the severity, the cause, and its characteristics.
-But a common treatment for headaches involves resting, sleeping, eating enough food, drinking fluids, and pain relievers.
+But a common treatment for headaches involves resting, sleeping, eating enough food, drinking fluids, and taking pain relievers.